breuleux/earl-grey/README.md

 Earl Grey is a new language that compiles to JavaScript (ES6).
 Here's a quick rundown of its amazing features:

-* Python-like syntax!
+* Python-like syntax
-* Fully compatible with the node.js ecosystem!
+* Fully compatible with the node.js ecosystem
 * Generators and async/await (no callback hell!)
-* Powerful, deeply integrated pattern matching!
+* Powerful, deeply integrated pattern matching
   * Used for assignment, function declaration, looping, exceptions...
-* A DOM-building DSL with customizable behavior!
+* A DOM-building DSL with customizable behavior
-  * A quote type that builds actual documents instead of strings!
 * A very powerful hygienic macro system that allows you to define:
   * Your own control structures!
   * New kinds of patterns for the pattern matcher!